An Introductory Herbalist Course for Aspiring Family Herbalists

 - Start working on your own materia medica.

-- Employ a therapeutic protocol for the common cold and flu.
+- Create your own herbal therapeutic protocol for the common cold and flu.

-- Obtain the Certificate of Completion if you pass the Final online quiz and meet the other requirements.
+- Obtain the Certificate of Completion if you meet the requirements and you’ve paid the Course Certificate fee.

 Lesson 2: Types of Healing